 There are some disadvantages, which include:

-- Customer responsibility: If the customer is not there to collect the delivery - the package will be returned to you.
-Within the food industry, this can be a huge problem.
+Customer responsibility: If the customer is not there to collect the delivery - the package will be returned to you.
+With food, this can be a huge problem.
 Due to the fragility and time concern with food, there is a possibility that when the product is returned to you, it will be lost stock.
 Note: This is dependent entirely on your type of product (preserved vs. fresh product).

 How do I know if a shipping partner is right for me?